Do Employers Have to Offer COBRA? A Guide to Compliance

 As you can see, COBRA rules and requirements can be complicated.
 To mitigate your risk of non-compliance and costly penalties, it’s important to understand what’s required of you when it comes to COBRA and review to your practices.

 At Complete Payroll Solutions, we provide compliance and benefits support to help employers like you mitigate the risk of COBRA violations.
-Read our COBRA checklist for a deeper dive into how to stay compliant.
+For more guidance and to learn how CPS may be able to help, read our next blog on our broker services.